-- 46. (1) A holder of a petroleum right may not progress to the second, third or fourth term of the exploration phase, as the case may be, without the approval of the Petroleum Agency. - (2) A holder of a petroleum right who applies to the Petroleum Agency for approval to progress to the second, third or fourth term of the exploration phase, as the case may be, must lodge the application- - (a) before the expiry date of the current term; - (b) in the prescribed manner; and - (c) together with the prescribed non-refundable application fee. - (3) An application for approval to progress to the next term must- - (a) state the reasons and period for which the next term is required; 20 - (b) be accompanied by- - (i) a detailed report reflecting the exploration results, the interpretation thereof and the exploration expenditure incurred; - (ii) a report reflecting the extent of compliance with the conditions of the environmental authorisation; and - (iii) a detailed report on compliance with black persons empowerment and State participation; and - (c) include a detailed minimum work commitment and expenditure for the next term. - (4) The holder of a petroleum right must, when applying for approval to progress to 30 the next term, relinquish- - (a) 20 per cent of the total extent of the petroleum right area at the end of the initial term of the exploration phase; and - (b) 15 per cent of the total extent of the original petroleum right area at the end of each subsequent term. - (5) The area relinquished as contemplated in subsection (4)(a) and (b) must, unless otherwise determined by the Petroleum Agency, be contiguous, compact and of a size and shape that will enable petroleum activities to be conducted in such relinquished area. - (6) The area to be retained at the end of the exploration phase must, to the extent 40 permissible in terms of this Act and possible- - (a) include geological structures containing discoveries in the petroleum right area; and - (b) be of the size and shape approved by the Petroleum Agency. - (7) A term that has expired remains in force notwithstanding its expiry: Provided that 45 an application to progress to the next term was lodged before expiry of the preceding term. - (8) A term that has expired will remain in force as contemplated in subsection (7)- - (a) until an application to progress to the next term is approved or refused by the Petroleum Agency; and - (b) a notarial deed of amendment has been executed. - (9) A holder is entitled to continue with exploration operations in accordance with the approved minimum or optional work commitment until an application to progress to the next term has been finalised in accordance with subsection (8)(a) and (b).
+- (b) 15 per cent of the total extent of the original petroleum right area at the end of each subsequent term. - (5) The area relinquished as contemplated in subsection (4)(a) and (b) must, unless otherwise determined by the Petroleum Agency, be contiguous, compact and of a size and shape that will enable petroleum activities to be conducted in such relinquished area - (6) The area to be retained at the end of the exploration phase must, to the extent permissible in terms of this Act and possible- - (a) include geological structures containing discoveries in the petroleum right area; and - (b) be of the size and shape approved by the Petroleum Agency. - (7) A term that has expired remains in force notwithstanding its expiry: Provided that an application to progress to the next term was lodged before expiry of the preceding term. - (8) A term that has expired will remain in force as contemplated in subsection (7)- 15 - (a) until an application to progress to the next term is approved or refused by the Petroleum Agency; and - (b) a notarial deed of amendment has been executed. - (9) A holder is entitled to continue with exploration operations in accordance with the approved minimum or optional work commitment until an application to progress to the 20 next term has been finalised in accordance with subsection (8)(a) and (b).